stefanosalvucci/DEV-TELEG/README.md

 Run `node bin/bot`

 ## Known issues
-This software is in beta release and it contain much issues.
+This software is in beta release and it can contain much issues.

 ## Getting help
 Instruct users how to get help with this software; this might include links to an issue tracker, wiki, mailing list, etc.